noi-techpark/odh-docs/source/guidelines/authentication.rst

 Authentication To Internal Infrastructure
 -----------------------------------------

+.. versionchanged:: 2020.10 Authentication to internal infrastructure does not require :literal:`client_secret` and credentials anyumore

 Access to the Open Data Hub's internal infrastructure requires authentication, which is provided by :strong:`Keycloack`, an Open Source software that provides Identity and Access Management.
 In a